GoogleCloudPlatform/cloud-shell-tutorials/tutorial.md

     <walkthrough-web-preview-icon>
     </walkthrough-web-preview-icon>

-To create a link that shines a <walkthrough-spotlight-pointer spotlightId="devshell-web-preview-button" text="spotlight on the web preview icon"></walkthrough-spotlight-pointer><walkthrough-alt>spotlight on the web preview icon</walkthrough-alt>, add the following:
+To create a link that shines a <walkthrough-spotlight-pointer spotlightId="devshell-web-preview-button">spotlight on the web preview icon</walkthrough-spotlight-pointer>, add the following:

     <walkthrough-spotlight-pointer
         spotlightId="devshell-web-preview-button"